 Cash monitoring is also reported, along with the ability to pay liabilities given reductions in some of our income streams.

-The above KPIs are effective for the Academy trust as it currently stands.
-They would need to be adapted should another school join the Academy trust in the future.
+The above KPIs are effective for the academy trust as it currently stands.
+They will need to be adapted once another school joins the academy trust in the future.

 Going Concern